Ahmet Faik Erner: As an Ottoman bureaucrat

 With the support of another member of the Ottoman Triumvirate, Djemal Pasha, he was assigned to the post of the Commander of the Gendarmerie Regiment of Baghdad.
 The Ottoman Government was satisfied with his service and in October 1914, he was given the post of the assistant Governor of the Baghdad Vilayet from where he was transferred to the Governorship of Aintab (present-day Gaziantep) in August 1915.
 In Aintab, he was put in charge of the deportations of the Christian Orthodox Armenian population.
 On the orders of Talaat Pasha, he facilitated their deportation and also expanded the deportations to the Catholics and Protestants.
 Between 1915 and 1916, he facilitated their deportations in a more efficient way and deployed labor battalions to the construction of the Baghdad - Railway in Rajo.
 It was also during his tenure as Governor of Aintab, that the final destination of the deportations became the eastern, Dear Ez Zoor and not as before, Hawran in the south of Damascus.
 He was one of the main and also strictest organizers of the deportations, an adherent to the idea of a complete removal of the Armenian population from Aintab.
-This caused him to file a report against the member of the Ottoman Parliament and CUP chief of Aintab Ali Cenani, who despite of being also in favor of the deportations, at times also made exceptions for Armenian notables.
+This caused him to file a report against the member of the Ottoman Parliament and CUP chief of Aintab Ali Cenani, who despite being also in favor of the deportations, at times also made exceptions for Armenian notables.
 Following the culmination of the deportations to the satisfaction of the Ottoman Government, he was assigned the director general of the police corps of Istanbul in May 1916, a post he held until 1918.
 After the defeat of the Ottoman Empire in World War I, he was arrested by the Turkish authorities for his involvement in the Armenian Genocide.
 He was deported to Malta in June 1919 as one of the so-called Malta Exiles by the British, where he was given the prisoner number 2724.
 He managed to flee Malta in 1921 together with other CUP bureaucrats like Şükrü Bey (Kaya).
 Over Rome he travelled on to Berlin, where he joined Talaat Pasha.